IIVIIIII/SipSync/README.md

 ## 🎯 Project Goals

 - Predict the mood of a song using machine learning
-- Generate a cocktail recipe that reflects the emotional tone of the song
+- Generate a cocktail recipe that reflects the mood of the song
 - Build an end-to-end pipeline from song input to recipe output
 - Develop both backend model training and a user-friendly front-end app